anusha-murali/anusha-murali.github.io/randomized_algos.md

 ### 2.1.
 Finding Multiplicative Modulo Inverse of a Number

 The decryption key in the RSA algorithm uses the multiplicative inverse  of $e$ with respect to $\phi(n) = (p-1)(q-1)$.
-Therefore, it is imporant to learn how to compute a multiplicative inverse, which can be easily computed using the Extended Euclidean Algorithm.
+Therefore, it is imporant to learn how to compute a multiplicative inverse.

+It can be easily computed using the Extended Euclidean Algorithm.
 We show the process with an example.

 **Example 1** Find the multiplicative inverse of 7 with respect to 31.